Once a Rich Desert River, the Gila Struggles to Keep Flowing

 Meanwhile, tamarisk grows prolifically, slurping up water, changing soil chemistry and the nature of flooding, robustly outcompeting natives, and increasing the risk of wildfire.

 “If you can do restoration here, you can do it anywhere,” Tluczek said.
-She said the Upper Gila Watershed Alliance has removed 216 acres of tamarisk along the river and planted 90 acres with new native trees.
+She said the Gila Watershed Partnership has removed 216 acres of tamarisk along the river and planted 90 acres with new native trees.
 But the Gila here will never look like it did.
 “We can’t restore the past,” Tluczek said.
 “We’re going to see a floodplain that has more dryland species and fewer floodplain species.”

 Downstream, the Coolidge Dam forms a giant concrete plug on the Gila.
 Built in the 1920s by the federal government, it was the result of irrational exuberance about the amount of water on the Gila and meant to supply farmers with water.
 Today, however, the reservoir is usually dry.
 Built to hold 19,500 acre-feet, this year the level was 50 acre-feet.